prisma/ecosystem-tests/docker-unsupported/README.md

 # Docker: OS Support (unsupported scenarios)

-This folder builds and run Prisma on a series of different unsupported system configurations and architectures, described by `Dockerfile`s.
+This folder builds and runs Prisma on a series of different unsupported system configurations and architectures, described by `Dockerfile`s.

 These systems are named following the convention